- 01. The Benefits Of Baking Are:

 - 08. Step By Step Cookie Recipe For Beginners

 Baking for beginners can be a challenge because there are so many secrets that you don’t know.
-Secrets learnt by bakers with experience and time in front of the oven.
+Secrets are learnt by bakers with experience and time in front of the oven.
 But there is a way that you can fast track your success by reading about the secret tips of the trade in our baking guide.
+Start learning baking from scratch, and learn to make heavenly baked goods in no time!
 Are you ready to get your mixing bowls out and flour on your work surfaces?
 Then read on because this guide will only make your baking even more delicious.

 The Benefits Of Baking Are:

 - Baking is a stress relieving process; if you have had a hard day, nothing comes close to kneading some dough to work out all of your troubles.
 You can be as rough as you want with the dough and afterwards, you will have some great bread, you will feel better, and you will have something tasty to eat.